slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *The closer you are to the truth, the more silent you become inside."
 -- Naval Ravikant*

+> *"You should not honor men more than truth." (...)
-> *"No one is more hated than he who speaks the truth."
+"No one is more hated than he who speaks the truth."
 -- Plato*

-> *"The further a society drifts from the truth the more it will hate those who speak it."
+> *"The further a society drifts from the truth the more it will hate those who speak it." (...)
+"In a time of universal deceit, telling the truth is a revolutionary act."
 -- George Horwell*

 > *"Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened."